JustinStutler/Statistics_using_R/README.md

 ### Jstutler@usf.edu

 ### About me
-### I previoiusly studied Computer Science and played esports at Kennesaw State University.
-I have worked some in web development and enjoyed the challenges, but my interests are more alligned with data science.
-I have come back to school to learn more and prepare myself for that line of work.
+### Hello all.
+I am Justin Stutler.
+I previoiusly studied Computer Science and played esports at Kennesaw State University.
+I have worked some in web development and enjoyed the challenges, but I am more interested in working in the Data Science field.
+After the creation of AlphaGo and AlphaZero, how could I not be interested in pursuing data?
 ### Outside of school, I enjoy yoga, cooking, board games, video games, anime, documentaries, learning, and meeting new people.